Moesif Servlet Integration Documentation

 </filter>

-To configure the filter, extend the MoesifConfigurationAdapter class to override a few config params or implement the entire MoesifConfiguration interface.
+To configure the filter, extend the MoesifConfigurationAdapter class to override a few configuration parameters or implement the entire MoesifConfiguration interface.
 Both will achieve similar results.

 Parameters